mui/material-ui/packages/zero-runtime/README.md

 console.log(theme.vars.colors.primary); // 'var(--colors-primary)'
 ```

-When `extendTheme` is used, zero-runtime will extract and generate CSS variables to a separate CSS file.

 #### Color schemes

 Some tokens, especially color-related tokens, can have different values for different scenarios.
 For example in a daylight condition, the background color might be white, but in a dark condition, it might be black.

-The `extendTheme` utility lets you define unlimited color schemes:
+The `extendTheme` utility lets you define theme with a special `colorSchemes` key:

 ```jsx
 extendTheme({